 Peruvian-style pollo a la brasa, or rotisserie chicken, often comes with intriguing little containers filled with various colorful sauces.
 One of the sauces is typically bright yellow and spicy, made with the fruity aji amarillo chile pepper.
 Often there is a mysterious green salsa as well, with a unique mint-like flavor that can be difficult for North Americans to identify.

-- Peel and coarsely chop the garlic.
-Heat the oil in a small skillet and sauté the garlic in the oil over medium-low heat until garlic is fragrant and just starting to turn golden.
-Remove from heat and let cool in skillet with the oil.
+Peel and coarsely chop the garlic.
+Heat the oil in a small skillet and sauté the garlic over medium-low heat until garlic is fragrant and just starting to turn golden.
+Remove from heat and let cool in the skillet with the oil.

 Add the garlic and oil to a blender or food processor, along with the scallions.
 Add the mayonnaise, aji amarillo, huacatay, and cilantro.
 Process until smooth.

 Season with salt and pepper to taste, and add more huacatay or aji amarillo if desired.
 Keep refrigerated until ready to serve.